 This is the most ruggedly picturesque stretch of Route 66 across Missouri; the name “Devil’s Elbow” comes from a section of the Big Piney River that turns so acutely it caused repeated logjams.
 The earliest incarnations of Route 66 followed what’s now signed as “Teardrop Road,” and up until 1981 the last alignment of Route 66 followed what’s now the very hilly, four-lane Hwy-Z, some of the last Missouri sections of the old road to be bypassed by I-44 (all this is between I-44 exits 163 and 169).

-Besides the old road itself, a great reason to tour this 10-mile stretch of old Route 66 is the chance to sample some fine Missouri barbecue at the Elbow Inn (573/336-5375), just south of the junction of Hwy-Z and Teardrop Road, a lively, good-natured biker bar with cans of cold beer and lots of bras pinned to the ceiling.
-If you’re a barbecue fan, you can vote for mid-Missouri’s best ribs by comparing the Elbow Inn with its nearest competitor, the Sweetwater BBQ (573/336-8830), on Hwy-Z just southeast of I-44 exit 163.
+Besides the old road itself, a great reason to tour this 10-mile stretch of old Route 66 is the chance to sample some fine Missouri brisket and pulled pork barbecue at the Elbow Inn (573/336-5375), just south of the junction of Hwy-Z and Teardrop Road, a lively, good-natured biker bar with cans of cold beer and lots of abandoned bras pinned to the ceiling.
+If you’re a real barbecue fan, you can vote for mid-Missouri’s best ribs by comparing the Elbow Inn with its nearest competitor, the Sweetwater BBQ (573/336-8830), on Hwy-Z just southeast of I-44 exit 163.

 West of here, the scenic old road crashes suddenly back into the franchised fast food of I-44 at the twin towns of St. Robert and Waynesville, where 30,000-plus soldiers and dependents at the nearby Fort Leonard Wood U.S. Army base, headquarters of the U.S. Army military police school (and a small museum), have generated a rash of Walmarts and shopping malls.